Spectremint/jewelrymaster-patch/README.md

 # Technical Notes
 The game expects the server response to be "0" upon a successful login, this patch forces the "received" response to always be 0, bypassing authentication and allowing the game to be played.
 Additionally, several strings used in-game were encoded in Shift-JIS characters and have been converted back to ASCII to display correctly on non-Japanese locales.<br>
 # Installation
-To install, replace JM.exe in your Jewelry Master directory with the included executable.<br>
+To install, extract the zip file to your JM folder.
+Make sure to replace the executable when asked.<br>
 # Credits
 Shoutouts to [Pancakes](https://github.com/patapancakes), who helped me dissassemble the game and write the patch.